Frequently Asked Questions

 In 3.6 and later versions, the shift-and-invert spectral transformation defaults to using

 lu for solving linear systems.
 If you run with more than one MPI process this will fail, unless you use an external package for the parallel LU factorization.
-This is explained in see the section "Solution of Linear Systems" in SLEPc's user manual.
+This is explained in section "Solution of Linear Systems" in SLEPc's user manual.
 In previous versions of SLEPc, this would not generate an error since it was using

 redundant rather than plain